Presenting things to do in Portland, Oregon, USA according to Siân of SianJKavanagh.com.

 Things To Avoid

-- Voodoo Donuts SW Though the donuts are delicious and reasonably priced, the lines at the downtown Voodoo are insane 24/7.
+- Skip the crowds at Voodoo Donuts SW.
+Though the donuts are delicious and reasonably priced, the lines at the downtown Voodoo are insane 24/7.
 Save yourself a couple of hours and visit their NE Sandy location, just 10 minutes away.

 - Parking or trying to drive around Portland during rush hour.
 If you must rent a car, try using a service such as Zip Car or Car 2 Go which both offer hourly rates on car rental, and you don’t have to worry about downtown parking tickets.
 The professional Portlanders bike, walk, or MAX their way around the city.

-Looking for something in the middle?
-Try Airbnb!
-There are an amazing selection of rooms scattered around different neighborhoods with prices starting as low as $20 per night (but for a full apartment closer to nightlife and shopping streets, expect to pay at least $40-60 per night.)
+Another inexpensive option is Airbnb.
+There are an amazing selection of rooms scattered around different neighborhoods with prices starting as low as $20 per night.
+But for a full apartment closer to nightlife and shopping streets, expect to pay at least $40-60 per night.